How Does LendingTree Get Paid?

 • Time in business: Alternative lenders typically require your business to operate for six to 12 months before extending credit, while traditional banks may require a minimum of two years.
 Early-stage companies can consider startup financing.

 • Annual revenue: Many lenders require reliable income for small business financing.
-Annual minimums can range from $36,000 to $480,000 or higher.
+Annual minimums tend to range from about $30,000 to $250,000 or higher.

 • Collateral and/or personal guarantee: Secured business loans reduce a lender’s risk by requiring collateral, such as real estate, equipment or cash.
 If you default, the lender can repossess your collateral as a form of payment.
 A personal guarantee might also be required, allowing a lender to seize your personal assets if you fail to repay the debt.